-The employee to be certified must correctly determine within 0.05 μg/ml the formaldehyde content of four sample solutions submitted to them by the third party certifier or plant Quality Control Manager.
+The employee to be certified must determine the formaldehyde content of four sample solutions submitted to them by the third party certifier or plant Quality Control Manager.
 The formaldehyde content of the four sample solutions must be determined to be within a range of concentrations established by the third party certifier, to verify the correlation of the quality control test method.

-(f) Large Chamber Primary or Secondary Method Tests.
+(f) Primary or Secondary Method Tests.

-(1) Initial (Qualifying) Large Chamber Primary or Secondary Method Test
+(1) Initial (Qualifying) Primary or Secondary Method Test

-Each product type, from each production line of each plant must be tested in a large chamber (ASTM E 1333-96) primary or secondary method testing chamber.
-The chamber must be certified and the laboratory operating the chamber must be accredited by the International Accreditation Service or by an accreditation body that is a signatory to the International Laboratory Accreditation Cooperation Mutual Recognition Arrangement (ILAC, 2000).
+Each product type, from each production line of each plant must be tested in a primary or secondary method testing chamber.
+The laboratory operating the chamber must be accredited by an accreditation body that is a signatory to the International Laboratory Accreditation Cooperation Mutual Recognition Arrangement (ILAC, 2000)ARB-approved third party certifier or an accredited laboratory listed as a subcontractor to an ARB-approved third party certifier.
 The formaldehyde test methods used by the laboratory must be stated in its scope of accreditation.
-For the purpose of a qualifying large chamber test and with approval of the third party certifier, a manufacturer may group two or more product types together if they have statistically equivalent similar emission characteristics.
-If a plant elects to have all or multiple products represented by a single product type, an initial large chamber qualification test failure by that representative product will cause validation certification to lapse on all other products represented.
+For the purpose of a qualifying test and with approval of the third party certifier, a manufacturer may group two or more product types together if they have similar emission characteristics.
+If a plant elects to have all or multiple products represented by a single product type, an initial qualification test failure by that representative product will cause certification to lapse on all other products represented.
 The emissions from each product type from each production line must not exceed the applicable standard.

-(2) Correlation of Large Chamber Primary or Secondary Method and Small Scale Test Values
+(2) Correlation and Linear Regression Equation of Primary or Secondary Method and Small Scale Test Values

-In order to qualify for certification, the manufacturer must establish a statistical correlation between values obtained from the large chamber primary or secondary test method and the values from the small scale tests for each product type and production line.
-For purposes of establishing this correlation, data for products from the manufacturer's plant or data obtained by a third party certifier must be used.
-The correlation must be based on a minimum sample size of five data pairs.
+In order to qualify for certification, the manufacturer must establish a statistical correlation and linear regression equation between values obtained from the primary or secondary test method and the values from the small scale tests for to be representative of each product type and production line.
+For purposes of establishing this correlations and linear regression equations, data for products from the manufacturer's plant or data obtained by a third party certifier must be used.
+The correlation and linear regression must be based on a minimum sample size of five data pairs.

-- (3) Subsequent (Verifying) Large Chamber Primary or Secondary Method Tests - (A) Quarterly Chamber Test - 1.
+- (3) Subsequent (Verifying) Primary or Secondary Method Tests - (A) Quarterly Chamber Test - 1.
 Particleboard (PB) and Medium Density Fiberboard (MDF)

-At least quarterly, a large chamber primary or secondary method test shall be conducted on randomly selected samples of each product type, as determined by the third party certifier.
-Manufacturers that use ULEF resins and have received ARB approval under section 93120.3(d)(1) need only have primary or secondary method tests conducted every six months.
-For the purpose of a verifying large chamber primary or secondary method test, a manufacturer may group two or more product types together if they have statistically equivalent similar emission characteristics.
-If a plant elects to have all or multiple products represented by a single product type, a quarterly large chamber qualification test failure by that representative product will cause validation certification to lapse on all other products represented.
+At least quarterly, a primary or secondary method test shall be conducted on randomly selected samples of each product type, as determined by the third party certifier.
+Manufacturers that use ULEF resins and have received ARB approval under section 93120.3(d)(1) to test their products less frequently need only have primary or secondary method tests conducted every six months.
+For the purpose of a verifying primary or secondary method test, a manufacturer may group two or more product types together if they have similar emission characteristics.
+If a plant elects to have all or multiple products represented by a single product type, a quarterly qualification test failure by that representative product will cause certification to lapse on all other products represented.
 The emissions from each product type must not exceed the applicable standard.